S. P. Adithanar

 Si.
 Balasubramania Athithan (also known as Si.
 Ba.
 Adithanar, born.
 27 September 1905 – 24 May 1981), popularly called "Adithanar", was an Indian media proprietor, lawyer, politician, former minister and founder of the Tamil daily newspaper Dina Thanthi.
-He was the founder of the We Tamils (நாம் தமிழர்) party.
+He was the founder of Naam Tamilar Katchi.
 He served as a member of the Madras Legislative Council for two terms and as a member of the Tamil Nadu Legislative Assembly for four terms.
 He was the Speaker of the Assembly during 1967–68 and Tamil Nadu's minister for Cooperation in the M. Karunanidhi cabinets of 1969 and 1971.
 In his memory, two Tamil literary awards were created and are awarded annually by his son, Sivanthi Adithanar (former Director of the Dina Thanthi group).

 Early life

 Adithanar was born on 27 September 1905 at Kayamozhi in Tiruchendur Taluk of Tuticorin district to Sivanthi Adithanar and Kanagam Ammayar as the heir of the Adityans, the highest aristocratic family among the Nelamaikkarars.
 His father, Sivanthi Adithanar, was a lawyer.
 Adithanar's sister, Vamasundari Devi, was mother of Indian businessman Shiv Nadar.
 He completed his schooling at Srivaikuntam and joined St. Joseph's College, Trichy.
 After obtaining a M. A, he went to Middle Temple, London to study law.
 He became a barrister in 1933 and practised in Singapore (during 1933–42) and later in his home town Srivaikuntam.
 He married Govindammal in 1933.